bashlor/bashlor/README.md

 ---

-## Hi there, I'm Elie. 💪🏿 Javascript enthusiast.Compiler warning message hunter.
+## Hi there, I'm Elie.
+A Javascript enthusiast, and a compiler warning message hunter.

 I enjoy creating things and have a passion for programming.
 You can find me building cool stuff  !
 I also love to discover new fields and travel as it helps to clear my mind.